jefferythewind/scikit-learn-erasplit/README.md

-This is the official code base for Era Splitting, the subject of a recent research paper.
-Using this repository you can install and run the HistGradientBoostingRegressor with the new era splitting or directional era splitting criteria implemented via simple arguments.
+This is the official code base for Era Splitting.
+Using this repository you can install and run the EraHistGradientBoostingRegressor with the new **era splitting**, **directional era splitting**, or original criterion implemented via simple arguments.

 Era Splitting Paper: https://arxiv.org/abs/2309.14496